oracle/graaljs/docs/user/NashornMigrationGuide.md

 Nashorn allows to both access `length` as a property and a function.
 Existing function calls `length()` need to be rewritten to a property access.

+### Using JavaBeans

+Graal JavaScript does not treat accessor and mutator methods in JavaBeans as equivalent JavaScript properties.
+So that e.g. the last line of the following example:

+    var Date = Java.type("java.util.Date")
+    var date = new Date()
+    date.year + 1900

+needs to be rewritten as:

+    date.getYear() + 1900

 ### `ScriptObjectMirror` to represent JavaScript objects in Java
 Graal JavaScript does not provide objects of the class `ScriptObjectMirror`.
 Instead, JavaScript objects are exposed to Java code as instances of `com.oracle.truffle.api.interop.java.TruffleMap`.